Display Accessibility Tools

 At Stanford, Frans will work with faculty host Fiorenza Micheli, the David and Lucile Packard Professor of Marine Science in the Doerr School of Sustainability, to develop a new framework for predicting human-wildlife relationships under global change.

 It will expand on her deep interests while working at MSU.
 In 2022 she published an article in The Conversation reflecting on the realities of successes in wildlife conservation, based on her award-winning cover article in Methods in Ecology and Evolution.
-Her research has also gained much public attention, being featured in The New York Times and Washington Post.
-Her newest paper “Gaps and opportunities in modeling human influence on species distributions in the Anthropocene” is in press at the high-impact international journal, Nature Ecology & Evolution.
+Her research has also gained much public attention, being featured in The New York Times and Washington Post

 As a science communicator, Frans has explored environmental stewardship and its ties to Christianity.
 She is a public speaker for BioLogos, a science advocacy organization founded by Francis Collins, the former director of the National Institutes of Health and former science advisor to President Joe Biden.